sirkon/caddycfg/README.md

 ## Usage

-The usage is simple, just like unmarshaling jsons with standard library tools:
+The usage is simple, very much like unmarshaling jsons with standard library tools:

 ```go
 var c *caddy.Controller